Ankoudon/stergm-pgg/README.md

 **- plus_network.R**

-This script generates all possible $Y^+$ network data for each network.
+This script generates all possible $Y^+$ network for each network.
 The output files are saved as "pgg_plus_data.RData" and "pgg_plus_adj.RData".

 **- minus_network.R**

-This script generates all possible $Y^-$ network data for each network.
+This script generates all possible $Y^-$ network for each network.
 The output files are saved as "pgg_minus_data.RData" and "pgg_minus_adj.RData".

 **- main.R**

-This script fits the networked evolutionary public goods game model to the data from the public goods game (Table 1).
+This script fits the public goods game (Table 1).
 The outputs include the maximum likelihood estimates (MLE), standard errors, and the log-likelihood value.

 **- sensitivity.R**

-This script fits the networked evolutionary public goods game model to the public goods game data at each time step (Figures 5 and 6).
+This script fits the public goods game data at each time step (Figures 5 and 6).
 The outputs include the maximum likelihood estimates (MLE), standard errors, and log-likelihood values.

 **- no-triangle.R**

-This script fits the networked evolutionary public goods game model to the public goods game data without including triangle terms (Table 2).
+This script fits the public goods game data without including triangle terms (Table 2).
 The outputs are the maximum likelihood estimates (MLE) and the log-likelihood values.

 **- graph-5-6.R**